rish-16/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list appointments.
-2. `Doc'it` displays all appointments.
+1. `Doc'it` displays all appointments.
-3. User requests to archive all appointments that are past its date.
+2. User requests to archive all appointments that are past its date.
-4. `Doc'it` archives all appointments that are past its date.
+3. `Doc'it` archives all appointments that are past its date.

    Use case ends.

 **Extensions**

 * 2a.
-The list is empty.
+There are no appointments in the Appointment panel.

   Use case ends.
-* 3a.
+* 2b.
 No appointments are past its date.

   Use case ends.

-**Use case: UC08 - Exit program**
+**Use case: UC09 - Exit program**

 **MSS**